/arc:ideate

 Capturing Reference Materials

-Figma links: Extract fileKey/nodeId, fetch via MCP if available, save screenshots to docs/arc/specs/assets/ Images: Describe in design doc, ask user to save to docs/arc/specs/assets/ manually External links: Capture URL + description in design doc under "Reference Materials" </reference_capture>
+Figma links: Extract fileKey/nodeId, fetch via MCP if available, save screenshots to docs/arc/specs/assets/ Images: Describe in the spec, ask user to save to docs/arc/specs/assets/ manually External links/specs: Capture URL + description in the spec under "Reference Materials" </reference_capture>

 If the user accepts: